MicrosoftDocs/win32/desktop-src/menurc/about-icons.md

 -   **Starting Windows Vista:** Jumbo (256x256 pixels size)

 The *system small* icon is displayed in the window caption.
-The *system large* icon is mainly used by applications, but it is also displayed in the Alt+Tab dialog.
+The *system large* icon is mainly used by applications, but it is also displayed in the classic Alt+Tab dialog.
 The *shell* and *jumbo* icons are used in the Windows Explorer and the common dialogs.

 When filling in the [**WNDCLASSEX**](/windows/win32/api/winuser/ns-winuser-wndclassexw) structure to be used in registering your window class, set the `hIcon` member to the system large icon and the `hIconSm` member to the system small icon.
-For more information about class icons, see [Class Icons](/windows/desktop/winmsg/about-window-classes).
+For more information about class icons, see [Class Icons](/windows/desktop/winmsg/about-window-classes#class-icons).

 As of Windows Vista, *shell small*, *shell large*, and *extra large* scale with dots per inch (dpi) if the process is [marked as dpi-aware](/windows/win32/hidpi/high-dpi-desktop-application-development-on-windows). *Jumbo* icon is fixed at 256 pixels regardless of the dpi-aware setting.